Creating an oTree project

 - A virtual environment (a folder containing all the packages required for your project)

 While your virtual environment can reside anywhere on your computer, it’s convenient to have it in the same folder as your project files so you don’t have to search for it each time.
-For more details, refer to the section on virtual environments, Chapter 19.
+For more details, refer to the section on virtual environments, Virtual Environments.

 Step-by-step Instructions